Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/Processes Management/Concurrency/Deadlock & Starvation/Approaches to Deadlock.md

 With these quantities defined, we can define a deadlock avoidance policy that refuses to start a new process if its resource requirements might lead to deadlock.
 Start a new process Pn + 1 only if
 $$R_{ij} >= C_{(n+1)j} + \sum C_{ij} \ , \ \forall i,j$$

-That is, a process is only started if the maximum claim of all current processes plus those of the new process can be met.
-This strategy is hardly optimal, because it assumes the worst: that all processes will make their maximum claims together.
+👉 That is, a process is only started if the maximum claim of all current processes plus those of the new process can be met. ==This strategy is hardly optimal, because it assumes the worst: that all processes will make their maximum claims together.==

 #### Resource Allocation Denial (Banker’s Algorithm)